kontent-ai/delivery-sdk-js/DOCS.md

     )
 });

-/** Getting items from Kentico Kontent as Observable */ const subscription = deliveryClient.items()
+/** Getting items from Kentico Kontent as Promise */ const subscription = deliveryClient.items()
     .type('movie')
-    .toObservable()
+    .toPromise()
     .subscribe(response => {
         const movieText = response.items[0].title.value;
     });

 /*
-Don't forget to unsubscribe from your Observables.
+Don't forget to unsubscribe from your Promises.
 You can use 'takeUntil' or 'unsubscribe' method for this purpose.
-Unsubsription is usually done when you no longer need to process the result of Observable.
+Unsubsription is usually done when you no longer need to process the result of Promise.
 (Example: 'ngOnDestroy' event in Angular app)
 */
 subscription.unsubscribe();